BigDigits multiple-precision arithmetic source code

 Copyright and Commercial Use

 Please forward any comments or bug reports to <contact>.
 The latest version of the source code can be downloaded from www.di-mgt.com.au/bigdigits.html or here.
-To receive notification of updates (and nothing else!) please register your copy.

 Using the BigDigits Software